boedybios/RHCSA_Exam_Prep/exam_prep.md

 ## Configure SELinux for Enforcing or Permissive Mode

--   Set `SELinux` mode to Enforcing:
+-   Set `SELinux` mode to Enforcing [warning: this one is not permanent]:

 ```bash
 # setenforce enforcing
 ```

--   Set `SELinux` mode to Permissive:
+-   Set `SELinux` mode to Permissive [warning: this one is not permanent]:

 ```bash
 # setenforce permissive